 Lack of Income History

 On Form I-864, Affidavit of Support, the sponsor reports their adjusted gross income from their past three years of federal tax returns.
 Even if a sponsor’s current income meets the level required by USCIS a lack of strong income history may cause USCIS to doubt the sponsor’s ability to financially provide.
 In these cases it is common for them to request a joint sponsor and the joint sponsor would need to gather the appropriate supporting documents to sponsor the applicant.
 This is common when a petitioner is self employed or again is barely meeting the applicants

-If a sponsor doesn’t have a strong financial history adding a joint sponsor before submitting forms to USCIS can help avoid an RFE.
+If a sponsor doesn’t have a strong financial history or is self employed adding a joint sponsor before submitting forms to USCIS can help avoid an RFE.

 Any documents submitted to USCIS, both required documents and documents submitted to support the application, must be translated into English.
 The translation should include a certificate from the translator stating that the translation is complete and accurate.
 It should also include the translator’s contact information and signature.
 Neither the petitioner or beneficiary can complete their own translations.